Learn how to make this classic creamy homemade caramel or salted caramel sauce.

 If you fail to make a perfect caramel the first time, don’t worry!
 It’s so fast and simple to make, and sugar is so relatively cheap (plus, you can always practice with half batches), that you’re not losing much by messing up.
-Besides, once you have your first successful attempt, it will become easier for good.
+Once you have your first successful attempt, it will become easier for good.

-Flavor: Once all the sugar melts, it will start getting that signature caramel brown color and will turn from a light shade to a dark shade fairly quickly.
+Once all the sugar melts, it will start getting that signature caramel brown color and will turn from a light shade to a dark shade fairly quickly.
 There is a wide range of flavors you can get in caramel, all dependent on when you add the butter (which stops the caramel cooking process).
 Golden, amber, reddish – each one will produce a different taste.
 Darker browns will have a richer caramel flavor, while lighter ones will have a subtle toffee flavor.
 It’s best to add the butter once the color is amber, meaning a deep brown but not so dark that it’s almost black.
 Once you master this, you can try to add the butter to a deeper brown color (about 15-20 seconds after the amber color appears).

 You may find these ingredients in some recipes.
 It helps to reduce crystallization and therefore makes the process easier, which is great, but definitely optional.
 Unless I have it on hand, I won’t use it.

-Dry or wet method?
 There are 2 ways to cook caramel: cooking just sugar by itself (dry caramel) or cooking the sugar with water (wet caramel).
-I recommend the wet method for a novice baker since, although it’s considered to be more temperamental, I had good results with it when I was learning.
-For this method, you’ll need to add 1/4 cup water to the pan, along with the sugar.
+I recommend the wet method for a novice baker.
+I had good results with it when I was learning and I still use it.
+For this method you’ll need to add water to the pan along with the sugar.
 In both methods, the resulting caramel will be the same since the water will evaporate while cooking, but in order to let it evaporate, wet caramel will take a few minutes longer.

 When using the dry method, you can and should stir the sugar in order to prevent burning.
 While in some recipes, it’s suggested to stir the sugar constantly, I suggest stirring only occasionally and when necessary because whisking encourages lumps and makes the mixture crumbly.
 You can’t always avoid lumps, but don’t worry as they will eventually melt.
 In the wet method, stirring will encourage crystallization and clumping, so avoid doing this.
 Instead of stirring, you can gently swirl the pan.